 We’ve all felt it, even as early as when we were still pregnant.
 We worried about all the things that could go wrong, then blame ourselves when they do.

-In a way, we even feel “safe” under the mom guilt.
+In a way, we even feel “safe” with mom guilt.
 If we can blame ourselves first, we buffer the potential backlash from others (whether said outright or imagined in our heads).

-Over time, I learned to get a better handle on mom guilt.
-Not only have I lifted the burden from myself, but I actually became better attuned to my kids.
-I find I’m more pleasant and carefree, and set an example of how to handle obstacles (like not blaming myself).
+By getting a better handle on mom guilt, we can lift the burden and become better attuned to our kids.
+We learn to be more pleasant and carefree, setting an example of how to handle obstacles (like not blaming ourselves).

 1. Ask yourself if it’s really that bad

-We inflate things much bigger than they are when things go wrong.
-The cough that your child has is a hassle (especially when you need to take time off work), but in hindsight… it’s just a cough.
+We inflate things much bigger than they are when things go wrong, don’t you think?
+You feel horrible that your child fell and got a nasty cut on her knee, but in hindsight… it’s just a cut.

-One exercise I like to do is to ask myself whether my far flung predictions will actually come true.
-It reminds me that my imagination can be way off track and blown out of proportion.
-I also look at what has happened in the past and realized that things always work out somehow.
+Ask yourself whether your far-flung predictions will actually come true.
+This reminds you that your imagination can be way off track and blown out of proportion.
+Instead, look at what has happened in the past and realize that things have always worked out somehow.

 2. You did what you thought was best at that point

-Rarely do we think, “I am going to leave my son’s jacket at home so that he gets sick.”
-We usually think, “It seems pretty warm,” or we just forgot to bring the darn thing.
+Rarely do we think, “I’m going to leave my son’s jacket at home so that he gets sick.”
+We usually think, “It seems warm enough,” or we just forgot to bring the darn thing.

-We have our kids’ best intentions, but unfortunately we don’t always have the foresight (or the ability to know the future!) to see how our decisions affect them until later.
+You have your child’s best intentions, but may not have the foresight (or the ability to predict the future!) to see how your decisions affect her until later.

-You did what you thought was best, normal or regular at that time with the best intentions in mind.
+You did what you thought was best, normal or regular at that time with the right intentions in mind.
 Hindsight is always clearer, regardless of the result.

 3. We all make mistakes

-All the blame won’t erase one crucial fact: You’ve made mistakes and will continue to do so.
+All the blame won’t erase one crucial fact: We’ve made mistakes and will continue to do so.
 No one is perfect, but we blame ourselves as if we should’ve been.

-The best part about mistakes is that they build your resilience* and become your best teachers.
+The best part about mistakes is that they build resilience and become our best teachers.
 That day you yelled at your child was painful for both of you, but it was also when you learned to spot your triggers so these arguments don’t happen as often.

 When things go wrong and you feel the pull to blame yourself, learn your lesson instead.
 Analyze the situation and think about ways you could prevent it next time, or what you would do differently.